Yoda conditions

 In programming jargon, Yoda conditions (also called Yoda notation) is a programming style where the two parts of an expression are reversed from the typical order in a conditional statement.
 A Yoda condition places the constant portion of the expression on the left side of the conditional statement.

 Yoda conditions are part of the coding standards for Symfony and WordPress.

 Origin

-The name for this programming style is derived from the Star Wars character Yoda, who speaks English with a non-standard syntax (e.g., "When 900 years old you reach, look as good you will not.").
+This programming style is named after the Star Wars character Yoda, who speaks English with a non-standard syntax (e.g., "When 900 years old you reach, look as good you will not.").
 Thomas M. Tuerke claims to have coined the term Yoda notation and first published it online in 2006.
 According to him, the term Yoda condition was later popularized by Félix Cloutier in 2010.

 Example

 Usually a conditional statement would be written as: